deammion/Engr-Project/project_requirement/project-requirement.md

 XSS is one of the most common vulnerabilities that occurs whenever a web application trusts, or does not validate untrusted data.
 [1].
 An XSS vulnerability can allow an attacker to execute scripts in an end user’s browser, access a user’s cookies, and could even result in an attacker compromising a user’s account [1].
 Furthermore, an XSS attack can have huge consequences which is why implementing appropriate security measures are vital.

 One way to mitigate the XSS attacks is to use CSP [2].
 CSP is an added layer of security that can help protect against different attacks.
 CSP nonce tags are used to prevent XSS [3].
-A nonce is a pseudo-random value intended for one-time use meaning the nonce changes with each HTTP request, to ensure an attacker cannot obtain the value of it [4].
+A nonce is a pseudo-random value intended for one-time use, meaning the nonce changes with each HTTP request [4].
+This is to ensure an attacker cannot obtain the value of it.
 If an application contains script tags in the HTTP response, the nonce value is added as a tag to any trusted script tags within the application.
-Once the application is run, only script tags that have the nonce tag, with the correct nonce value will be executed and run [4].
+Once the application is run, only script tags that have the nonce tag, with the correct nonce value will be executed [4].
 This ensures that only trusted script tags are allowed to be executed within an application.

 This project will use CSP headers and nonce tags to determine whether or not script tags should be run on a web application, to mitigate XSS attacks.